-Research by Suyitno (2007) and Read (2002) seems to suggest the objectives of learning BI by foreign speakers are twofold: academic and culture.
+Research by Mat (1985) & Subali (2005) seem to suggest the objectives of learning BI by foreign speakers are twofold: academic and culture.
 The learners want to increase knowledge of Indonesian language and literature, practical goals directed at school, college needs, research, knowing Indonesian culture, work needs in Indonesia, and others.
-In addition,

-BIPA teaching is also intended to the tool of soft diplomacy (PPSDK, 2019).
+In addition, BIPA teaching is also intended to the tool of soft diplomacy (PPSDK, 2019).
 BIPA learning material generally revolves the spoken BI, tailored to the needs of speakers based on their level of ability.
-Examples of BIPA learning materials are simple dialogues, greeting greetings, asking for information, asking for time, rejecting and accepting invitations, each of which is practical (Widhayani, 2019; Suparsa, et al, 2017).
+Examples of BIPA learning materials are simple dialogues, greeting greetings, asking for information, asking for time, rejecting and accepting invitations, each of which is practical (Iskandarwassid, 2011).
 In addition, written materials to serve writing ability has not been prepared to the academic discourse.
 However, testimony from some students and teachers do not support this indication fully.

-Drawing from the perspective of a curriculum planning that includes learning outcomes, teaching materials, teaching methodology, and assessment (Richards & Renandya, 2002), the actual evidences show different conditions that encourage an overhaul program or at least updated programs of BIPA need revisitation.
+Drawing from the perspective of a curriculum planning that includes learning outcomes, teaching materials, teaching methodology, and assessment (Tyler, 1984; Richards, 2002), the actual evidences show different conditions that encourage an overhaul program or at least updated programs of BIPA need revisitation.
 Academically, revisitation needs to address on the needs assessment of the students, appropriateness of teaching materials, and teaching scopes.
 If BIPA has been targeted to prepare students with competency as defined in the Europe Certificate, an overhaul evaluation may take into account.
 Officially, a standardized program that specify BIPA is served as an international L2 teaching is one that PPSDK and every university must define as the first priority.